straiforos/personal-PDS/README.md

    - Go to Security > 2-Step Verification > App passwords
    - Create new app password for "PDS"
    - Update SMTP_PASS in .env with generated password
+   - Important: Remove any spaces from the app password when copying it
+   - Example: Change "xxxx yyyy zzzz wwww" to "xxxxyyyyyzzzzwwww"

 5. Create blobstore directories:
 ```bash